Skip to navigation Skip to content

 • the total of any non-continuous periods of coverage in Republic of Korea to be considered to be continuous to meet any continuous residence requirement to qualify for an Australian pension (Article 16.2)

-• Overlapping periods are only counted once (Article 16.3)
+• Overlapping Australian residence and Korean periods of coverage are only counted once (Article 16.3)

-• Policy advice is that adjoining periods of Australian qualifying residence and Korean periods of coverage, with a break of up to 3 months in between, can also be considered to be continuous
+• Adjoining periods of Australian qualifying residence and Korean periods of coverage, with a break of up to 3 months in between, can also be considered to be continuous (Policy)

 • Periods of coverage that have been refunded to the customers cannot be used for totalisation